polkadot-developers/substrate-docs/content/md/en/docs/tutorials/index.md

 - Use maps to store and retrieve values in a smart contract.
 - Build a smart contract for transferring ERC-20 tokens.

-## Connect with other chains
+## Connect relay and parachains

-The **Connect with other chains** tutorials delve into more advanced topics for moving beyond solo chain development, including how to connect your chain to other chains.
+The **Connect relay and parachains** tutorials delve into more advanced topics for moving beyond solo chain development, including how to connect your chain to other chains.
 You'll learn how to:

 - Turn a solo chain into a parachain.